-- Social Security (Scotland) Act 2018^{xx 51}, Whilst taking an HRBA, it failed to include a due regard duty52. - Age of Criminal Responsibility (Scotland) Act 2019^{xxi 53} This raised the age from 8 to 12 years old, still two years below the minimum international standard of 1454.
+- ♦ Social Security (Scotland) Act 201851, Whilst taking an HRBA, it failed to include a due regard duty52. - ◆ Age of Criminal Responsibility (Scotland) Act 201953 This raised the age from 8 to 12 years old, still two years below the minimum international standard of 1454. - ◆ Scottish Elections (Franchise and Representation) Act 202055 This extended voting rights56 to convicted prisoners serving sentences of 12 months or less57 the bare minimum for compliance58.